 After studying for 2 years in the Visual Arts at the University of Ottawa, I paused and discovered the Alexander Technique.
 In 1984, I pursued this interest, diligently applying its principles to everything I did, especially cycling and later sailing.
 In 1987, I co-founded Salsa Cycle Tours, where I mainly led small eco-friendly mountain bike tours in Latin America, Ireland and Italy until 1999.

 In September 2000, after a year-long sailing trip from Ottawa to Cuba, I spent 5 weeks at the Rivka Cohen School, then situated in New York City.
 While there, I was introduced to the other “A.T.”, Argentine Tango.
-When I returned to Ottawa, I studied intensively with Francis Caron at the Siempre Tango School of Argentine Tango, where I was main teacher with Francis from 2003-2014.
+When I returned to Ottawa, I studied intensively with Francis Caron at the Siempre Tango School of Argentine Tango, where I was main teacher with Francis from 2003 to 2014.
 Francis and I have been married since 2002.

 - Caren Bayer